jadon1979/acmethcc/README.md

 # README

-This is the take home project for the interview process at Rugiet.
+This is the take home project for the interview process at ACME.

 ## Setup